Xiaolinger-Z/Epitome/README.md

 - `pre_train/dataset_generation`: it contains the script to generate a dataset for the assembly language model.
 - `pre_train/pre_train_model`: it contains the scripts for training the assembly language model.
 - `dataset_generation`:  it contains the scripts to generate a dataset for multi-task learning.
-- `training_evalation`: it contains the scripts for training Epitome.
+- `training_evaluation`: it contains the scripts for training Epitome.

 ## Table of contents